andres-root/node-base-hex/README.md

 ### Running Without Docker

-To run the project without Docker, ensure the Docker backend instance is not running and that you are running a local db instance, then follow these steps:
+To run the project without Docker, ensure the Docker backend instance is not running and that you are running a local PostgreSQL DB instance, then follow these steps:

 1. **Install Dependencies**